abin-joshy/30-days-of-python/Day3/readme.md

 Day 3 (15/11/24)

-#NB:Write program with every fuctions...save is as a single python file
+## NB:Write program with every fuctions...save is as a single python file

-Task :Understand and use the math module in Python
+# Task :Understand and use the math module in Python

-##Discription
+## Description

 The Python math module provides access to a wide range of mathematical functions, constants, and tools that are commonly used in numerical computations It includes functions for trigonometry, logarithms, square roots, and other advanced mathematical operations

-##NB:Value should be take from the user input
+## NB:Value should be take from the user input

-To use the math module, you need to import it first using: import math
+To use the math module, you need to import it first using:
+# import math

-Common functions in math module
+# Common functions in math module

-1)math.sqrt(x):
+## 1)math.sqrt(x):
 Returs the square root of x

 #syntax of math.sqrt